Home > redbud leaves turning yellow

 You can use natural or chemical insecticides to get rid of pests.
 For example, spider mites, aphids and scale insects.
 Be sure to follow the instructions carefully.
 Only use pesticides that are safe for redbud trees.

 For leaf spot diseases, prune off any affected leaves and dispose of them properly.
-You can also use fungicide specifically designed for redbud trees to prevent further spread.
+You can also use fungicide to prevent further spread.
 In cases of root rot, you can improve drainage and reduce watering frequency.

 Selective Pruning